sirrice/icd9/README.md

 The library encodes [ICD9
 codes](https://en.wikipedia.org/wiki/International_Statistical_Classification_of_Diseases_and_Related_Health_Problems#ICD-9)
 in their natural hierarchy.
-For example, Cholera due to vibrio cholerae has the ICD9 code `0010`, and are categorized as as type of Cholera, which in turn is a type of Intestinal Infectious Disease.
+For example, Cholera due to vibrio cholerae has the ICD9 code `001.0`, and is categorized as a type of Cholera, which in turn is a type of Intestinal Infectious Disease.
 Specifically, `001.0` has the following hierarchy: